espressif/esp-idf-sbom/README.md

     sbom-purl = pkg:github/Mbed-TLS/mbedtls@{}
     ```
 * **supplier**:
     Package supplier.
 Person or organization distributing the package.
-Should be prefixed
+The value has to
-    with *Person:* or *Organization:* as described in SPDX specification.
+    start with *Person:* or *Organization:*, as the SPDX specification requires, and SBOM
+    creation fails without it.
+An email address can be added in parentheses after the
+    name, for example `Organization: Acme Corp (psirt@acme.example)`.
+SPDX keeps the
+    value as it is and CycloneDX reports the email as the contact of the entity.
 * **originator**:
     Package originator.
 If the package comes from another person or organization
     that has been identified as a supplier.
 For example if a component is based
     on 3rd party code with some modifications, the originator is the 3rd party code
     author, but the supplier is the person or organization distributing the final
     component.
 For more detailed information please see the SPDX specification.
-    As for supplier, *Person:* or *Organization:* prefix should be used for
-    originator value.
+    The value has the same form as `supplier`, so it has to start with *Person:* or
+    *Organization:* and can carry an email address in parentheses.
 * **hash**:
     SHA of the directory(`git-tree` object) the manifest file describes or HEAD SHA of a submodule.
 This value
     is used during the manifest file validation to check if the hash in the manifest file matches the